Cracker Barrel Old Country Store, Inc. (CBRL) CEO Sandy Cochran on Q3 2020 Results - Earnings Call Transcript

 Alton Stump

 Great.
 Thank you.
 And good morning, and thanks for taking the question.
 I had two questions.
 One, so how do you see, Sandy, the overall competitive environment playing out here over the next quarter or two?
-Obviously, your own stores are positioned a lot better than, of course, most of your peers in the casual space that are seeing a bigger impact from COVID than you are.
+Obviously, your own stores are positioned a lot better than, of course, most of your peers in the casual space that are seeing an even bigger impact from COVID than you are.

 Presumably, it will be a pretty competitive environment.
 You've already got a very strong everyday value platform, of course.
 But how do you kind of see sort of your overall promotional strategy?
 Is it going to be different than what it would have been if we had not had COVID as you look out over the next quarter or two?